apisnetworks/apiscp-docs/docs/admin/dns/Cloudflare.md

 * `proxy` (true/false)- optionally set all records created to proxy through CF, i.e. be behind CF's IP address.

 ### Using API tokens
-An restrictive API token may be used instead of the API key that grants unrestricted access to one's account.
+A restrictive API token may be used instead of the API key that grants unrestricted access to one's account.
 When creating an API token in Cloudflare, ensure that **Zone.Zone** and **Zone.DNS** privileges are enabled with *edit* access.
 This token may be specified on a line by itself or mixed with additional options:

 ```bash